hannamw/hannamw.github.io/resume/index.md

 ### Education
 University of Chicago (expected 2020) GPA: 3.94
-- BS, Computer Science GPA: 3.96
+- BS, Computer Science &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;GPA: 3.96
-- BA, Linguistics      GPA: 4.0
+- BA, Linguistics &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;GPA: 4.0

 ### Experience

 #### Software Engineering Intern, <a href='https://orbitalinsight.com/'>Orbital Insight</a>
 Summer 2019, Boston
-- Write scripts to asynchronously ingest and monitor large data flows
+- Wrote monitors in Python to track and plot trends in data, and send alerts when anomalies were detected.
+Also wrote Dockerfiles for easy deployment to Kubernetes
-- Evaluate and create large datasets for computer vision models
+- Used pandas, matplotlib, and scikit-learn to analyze and quantify the accuracy of geospatial data from various sources, and ultimately decide which data provider to use.

 #### Research Assistant, University of Chicago
 Winter 2019 - Present, Chicago